rollins-cms/mat310-spr20/sprint1/lab-regex.md

 Other substring choices may yield fewer results:

 ```
-grep "platypus" /usr/share/dict/american-english-large
+grep "platypus" /usr/share/dict/words
 ```

-* **Question 1:** Write a command which finds all the words with 2 consecutive a's.
+* **Question 1:** Write a command which finds all the words with 2 consecutive s's.
-* **Question 2:** List all the words that have 3 consecutive a's.
-Separate them by commas or specify that there are no words with three consecutive a's.
+* **Question 2:** List all the words that have 3 consecutive s's (or specify that there are none if that's what your results indicated).

 ## Matching Beginning and Endings
 Use the `^` symbol to denote the beginning of a line.
 Patterns that start with `^` will only be matched if they occur at the beginning of the line.
 To find all words that begin with `x`:

 ```
-prompt$ grep "^x" /usr/share/dict/american-english-large
+prompt$ grep "^x" /usr/share/dict/words
 ```

 * **Question 3:** Write a command to all the words that begin with `q`.